The purpose of the Section is to enhance recognition of the importance of Animal Law to the state of Montana and to the legal profession.

 The Intellectual Property Law Section of the State Bar of Montana promotes the education, training, and networking opportunities of attorneys who practice in, are interested in, or desire to learn more about the area of Intellectual Property Law.
 The IPL Section’s Council meetings are open to everyone and occur every other month via Zoom.
 The IPL Member meeting occurs during the SBM Annual Meeting in September.
 The Section offers CLE webinars that are free to members and also co-hosts IP Day in Montana – a conference on IP topics of interest to Montanans.
 Please contact Sarah J. Rhoades sarah@ipmontana.com for upcoming meeting and event details.

-Contact: Sarah Rhoades, Chair
+Contact: Martin Rogers, Chair

 The purpose of the Section is to provide educational opportunities for its members and the community about recent developments in Natural Resource, Energy and Environmental Law and to help provide funding for the Albert Stone Scholarship, awarded to deserving students at the University of Montana School of Law.
 Section membership helps support a CLE that brings in leading voices in the areas of natural resources, energy and environmental law.
 The Section also provides needed financial support to a deserving student with similar interests in the law.